TX-XR/Sketch2Terrain-CHI25/README.md

 <h1 align="center">Installation</h1>

 Due to the use of the [Mapbox](https://www.mapbox.com/unity), the project could only run by `Play Mode` in Unity and then stream in the Meta Quest series of headsets.
-The application has been tested on Unity `2022.2.19f1` but has not been tested on others.
+The application has been tested on Unity version `2022.2.19f1` but has not been tested on others.

 **🔴IMPORTANT🔴** We highly recommend using the [Meta Quest Link cable](https://www.meta.com/ch/en/quest/accessories/link-cable/) to reduce the latency of the streaming.